Suraj-115/tickego/README.md

 # tickego
-TickeGo is a campus event discovery and management platform designed for colleges.
+TickeGo is a campus event discovery and management platform designed for organisations.